stoyian/stoyian.github.io/index.md

 ## About Me

-I have complete my M.Sc in Computer Science at Athens University of Economics and Business (AUEB) under the supervision of Prof. [Ion Androutsopoulos](https://www2.aueb.gr/users/ion/) and I am currently seeking to continue my studies in a doctoral level.
+I have completed my M.Sc in Computer Science at Athens University of Economics and Business (AUEB) under the supervision of Prof. [Ion Androutsopoulos](https://www2.aueb.gr/users/ion/) and am now looking to pursue my studies further at the doctoral level.
 Meanwhile, I am a Machine Learning Research Engineer at [helvia.ai](https://helvia.ai/), specializing in NLP and Large Language Models.
 I am also an active member of the <a href="http://nlp.cs.aueb.gr/" target="_blank"> Natural Language Processing Group </a> at AUEB where we conduct research on NLP and Machine Learning.

 You're welcome to reach out to me using the emails provided.
 Currently, the time for me is: <span id="current-time"></span>